9 tips to score an exemption in the CA Inter Tax exam

 #1 Don’t lose hope at first

 Tax subject is new for students and most of the students lose hope that they are not able to comprehend anything.
 However, one must stay focused and learn consistently, things will get cleared automatically.

-#2 Try to cover whole of the syllabus
+#2 Try to cover the whole of the syllabus

-Why it is necessary to cover all the topics in tax exam.
+Why it is necessary to cover all the topics in the tax exam.
 I have already told you that all the topics are connected to each other.
-For instance: When you need to calculate tax liability of a person, you need to possess and understanding of Salary, House property, Capital Gain, PGBP and TDS.
+For instance: When you need to calculate the tax liability of a person, you need to possess an understanding of Salary, House Property, Capital Gain, PGBP, and TDS.

 The syllabus is too vast in tax and it is difficult to revise it in one day.
 So, preparation of notes is beneficial and can enhance the revision speed.